751 Naval Air Squadron

-751 Naval Air Squadron (751 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+751 Naval Air Squadron (751 NAS), also referred to as 751 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It most recently operated de Havilland Sea Venom ECM.21 electronic countermeasure aircraft between June 1957 and May 1958.

 It was initially active as an Observer Training Squadron from 1939 to 1944 as part of No.1 Observer School.
-751 Naval Air Squadron formed at RNAS Ford (HMS Peregrine) in May 1939.
-Ford was attacked and bombed, in August 1940, and the following day the squadron relocated to RNAS Arbroath (HMS Condor).
-Twelve months later it moved to RNAS Dundee (HMS Condor II), remaining there until disbanding at Dundee in May 1944.
+751 Naval Air Squadron formed at RNAS Ford (HMS Peregrine), West Sussex, in May 1939.
+Ford was attacked and bombed, in August 1940, and the following day the squadron relocated to RNAS Arbroath (HMS Condor), Angus, Scotland.
+Twelve months later it moved to RNAS Dundee (HMS Condor II), Dundee, remaining there until disbanding at Dundee in May 1944.